-The project is administered by a Research Fellow in Philosophical Theology, Dr King-Ho Leung.
+The project is co-led by a Research Fellow in Philosophical Theology, Dr King-Ho Leung.

 The aim of this project is to lay the groundwork for a field-shaping programme of research in philosophical theology, defined as a theology resourced by methods and insights from within systematic theology and continental philosophy.